-James Sigg is the Food and Drug Administration's (FDA) Chief Operating Officer, a position he held previously from January to April of 2012.
+James Sigg is the Food and Drug Administration's (FDA) Deputy Commissioner for Operations and Chief Operating Officer.
 In this role, he maintains oversight of FDA’s information technology, ethics, equal employment opportunity, human resources, safety and security, facilities, acquisition, and financial management programs for the agency world-wide.

-Mr. Sigg has been with the FDA for 24 years, most recently serving as the Associate Director for Management, Executive Officer, and Director of the Office of Management in the Center for Biologics Evaluation and Research’s (CBER) since 2008.
+Mr. Sigg has been with the FDA for 29 years.
+He previously served as the Associate Director for Management, Executive Officer, and Director of the Office of Management in the Center for Biologics Evaluation and Research (CBER).
 In these roles, he managed CBER’s annual budget of $300 million and provided executive leadership in the areas of workforce development, budget formulation and execution, resource management, program planning and evaluation, and other administrative services that support CBER’s public health mission.
 Mr. Sigg advised CBER’s Director and senior executives on Center-wide administrative functions including financial management, human resources, and procurement.
 Under his leadership, he strategically managed the move of over 1,100 employees and contractors, 70 laboratories and approximately 14,000 research animals from eight locations to the FDA White Oak Campus with no disruption to critical regulatory and administrative operations.

 Throughout his tenure at FDA, Mr. Sigg has held various positions within CBER, including Contract Liaison Officer, Special Assistant to the Director of the Office of Management, and Deputy Director of the Office of Management.